Film Career Finder

 Typically, a future Casting Director will work their way up from Casting Assistant or Casting Associate.
 This allows them to gain experience working with talent and understanding how to anticipate and fulfill the needs of Directors and Producers.

 An encyclopedic knowledge of different Actors can certainly be a plus for an aspiring Casting Director, as well as a strong network of connections with Directors and Producers.
+However, perhaps one of the most essential skills for Casting Directors can be boiled down to one word: taste.

 This video provides a comprehensive look at what Casting Directors look for in talent.

-However, they must also understand how to communicate effectively with all these different creatives in the entertainment industry.
+Casting Directors must also understand how to communicate effectively with all these different creatives in the entertainment industry.

 While it’s not the job of a Casting Director to inform an Actor’s performance for a role, they should understand how to give instruction during an audition to determine if the Actor in question is receptive to feedback.